Nathaniel McKinney

 Nathaniel Benjamin McKinney (born January 19, 1982) is a Bahamian athlete competing mainly in the 4 × 400 m relay.

 At the 2004 Olympic Games McKinney's relay team finished sixth.
 At the 2005 World Championships, McKinney together with Avard Moncur, Andrae Williams and Chris Brown won the silver medal.

 McKinney attended Saint Augustine's College in Raleigh, North Carolina and is a member of Phi Beta Sigma fraternity.

+McKinney also played 7-a-side rugby for The Bahamas' National 7s Team.